+2022-535

-2022-536 SW SECOND AND SW FOURTH MULTIMODAL CORRIDORS VISION(ing)
+SW SECOND AND SW FOURTH

+MULTIMODAL CORRIDORS

+VISION(in a)

-DOWNTOWN GAINESVILLE 🔷
+DOWNTOWN GAINESVILLE <

 In many cases, planning and visioning documents create excitement at the onset and through the visioning process; however, most projects die at this stage.
 Therefore, implementation strategies are necessary to ensure that projects are pulled 'off the shelf' and into reality.